The Anatomy of Online Bullshit in the Fog of Impending Doom

 Trump has also leaned on other Twitter users who have cast the issue as a morally simple question of whether Soleimani deserved to die for his actions against U.S. forces.
 This is an obvious attempt to shift the focus of the debate from whether the president is risking the continued destabilization of the region, or even an avoidable war, with rash decision-making—as well as a thinly veiled maneuver to avoid discussing whether the steadily escalating U.S. tactic of targeted assassinations is a violation of domestic or international law.

 Several experts cited by CNBC claim this action has incredibly far-reaching consequences and may be more consequential than the U.S. killings of Osama bin Laden or Baghdadi.
-Soleimani was trusted with vast power by the highest authorities in Iran and his name was sometimes floated as a possible .
+Soleimani was trusted with vast power by the highest authorities in Iran and his name was sometimes floated as a possible future president of Iran (or at the very least, central to Iran’s entire regional strategy).

 “It will require sophisticated diplomacy and fine touch strategy neither side has shown to keep this from escalating into broad-scale violence in the Middle East,” former CIA acting director John McLaughlin wrote in intelligence newsletter The Cipher Brief, according to CNBC. “...
 Especially now that the U.S. has claimed responsibility.”